 Pop the popcorn and get comfortable!
 Featuring more than 100 films from around the world, the SLO International Film Festival promises to win over audiences of all stripes.
-Now in its 29th year, this beloved celebration of movie magic flickers to life across SLOCAL April 25-30.
+This beloved celebration of movie magic flickers to life across SLO CAL annually each spring.
 Whether you love documentary, comedy, drama or suspense, there’s a fabulous flick with your name on it.
-Take a peek at some of this year’s exciting film selections:
+Take a peek at some of the 2023 festival film selections:

 1. The film: Amphora Project: Past Forward

 The vibe: Educational, lighthearted

 Synopsis: Top winemakers journey from 6,000 BC to today in Amphora Project: Past Forward, an exploration of winemaking past and present.
 Featuring top-notch SLO CAL winemakers and wineries, this fascinating journey explores the ancient art of making wine in clay vessels.
 Hosted by wine educator Karen MacNeil, author of the acclaimed The Wine Bible, this educational film sheds light on our shared human curiosity and incredible love for all things wine.

 The filmmaker: Libbie Agran, Director of the Wine History Project of San Luis Obispo preserves and archives the wine history of SLO County dating back to the Spanish padres.
 Based out of Napa Valley, Partners 2 Media creates hundreds of films in a wide gamut of subjects and styles.
 With a long career as a motion picture and television executive (Paramount Pictures and Lyrick Studios), Partners 2 Media filmmakers Clott and partner Noel Resnick have focused on serving lifestyle and hospitality clients for the past decade.
 In 2015, Tim and Noel's short film, The Legacy of Jackass Hill took top prize in the Wine Spectator's annual international video competition.

 The Details: Documentary I USA I 39 min.